Task Management optimises service personnel procedures and service logistics at Aalborg University Hospital

 LESS WAITING TIME AND FEWER INTERRUPTIONS

 Deployment across the entire hospital is well underway.
 "While the system is still being deployed, we still have a coordinator function.
 But the number of calls to the coordinator has fallen by 40-50 %, and this will continue to fall in line with more wards using Task Management,” explains Lars Esko.
 He continues: "Obviously, ensuring that patients get the best possible treatment is utmost in the minds of all of the staff at the hospital.
-Task Management means we can do our jobs with less waiting time, better information and optimal service logistics."
+Task Management means we can do our jobs with reduced waiting times, better information and optimal service logistics."

 Another benefit the system delivers is that clinical personnel experience far fewer interruptions during the day.
 Now they can now place their tasks with service staff in the morning and concentrate on more important tasks.
 Because they experience far fewer interruptions, the level of stress has been minimised.